 Barbados is well connected with other Caribbean islands.
 Whether you are looking for a connecting flight or an extension to your holiday, rest assured that flying to other parts of the Caribbean from Barbados is very easy.

-See below for scheduled air service from other Caribbean airports.
-Even if there aren't any flights from an airport near your home, making a connection through another regional airport might prove to be a very good solution.
+Look below for scheduled air service from other regional airports.
+Even if you can't take a flight from a local airport, connecting through a regional airport might be a very viable option.

 |Antigua, Antigua and Barbuda||ANU||LIAT, Thomas Cook Airlines|